bf2fc6cc711aee1a0c2a/kas-fleetshard/README.md

 ## Releasing

-If you are starting on master create a new branch from the master ex:`0.3.x`
+If you are starting on main branch. create a new branch from the main for example `0.3.x`

 ```shell
 git branch -b 0.3.x main